TinfFoil/isotopy-identification/README.md

 # Requirements

-The repository contains a `Pipfile` with all required dependecies, which can be installed using pipenv:
+The repository contains a `Pipfile` with all required dependencies, which can be installed using pipenv:

 ```sh
 pipenv install Pipfile